 CSRF form tagging check

-The Cross Site Request Forgery (CSRF) Form Tagging check tags each web form sent by a protected web site to users with a unique and unpredictable FormID, and then examines the web forms returned by users to ensure that the supplied FormID is correct.
+The Cross Site Request Forgery (CSRF) Form Tagging check tags each web form sent by a protected website to users with a unique and unpredictable FormID, and then examines the web forms returned by users to ensure that the supplied FormID is correct.
 This check protects against cross-site request forgery attacks.
 This check applies only to HTML requests that contain a web form, with or without data.
 It does not apply to XML requests.

 - You need to enable form tagging.
 The CSRF check depends on form tagging and does not work without it.

-- You should consider enabling Referer checking.
+- You must consider enabling Referer checking.
 Referer checking is part of the Start URL check, but it prevents cross-site request forgeries, not Start URL violations.
 Referer checking also puts less load on the CPU than does the CSRF Form Tagging check.
 If a request violates Referer checking, it is immediately blocked, so the CSRF Form Tagging check is not invoked.

 - The CSRF Form Tagging check does not work with web forms that use different domains in the form-origin URL and form-action URL.
 For example, CSRF Form Tagging cannot protect a web form with a form-origin URL of

 http://www.example.org/form.pl, because example.com and example.org are different domains.

 If you use the wizard or the GUI, in the Modify CSRF Form Tagging Check dialog box, on the General tab you can enable or disable the Block, Log, Learn and Statistics actions.

 If you use the command-line interface, you can enter the following command to configure the CSRF Form Tagging Check:

 set appfw profile <name> -CSRFtagAction [**block**] [**log**] [**learn**] [**stats**] [**none**]